EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Structure of human serum albumin

 Human serum albumin (HSA) is the most abundant protein in the blood.
-With an average concentration of 650 μM in serum it constitutes more than 50% of serum proteins.
+With an average concentration of 650 μM in serum, it constitutes more than 50% of serum proteins.
 HSA (MW 66.5 kD) is a monomeric multicargo transport and storage protein containing seven hydrophobic binding pockets for organic molecules such as fatty acids, metabolites, hormones and drugs.
-In vitro studies have identified also four distinct metal binding sites in HSA, differing in structure and metal-binding specificity.
+In vitro studies have also identified four distinct metal binding sites in HSA, differing in structure and metal-binding specificity.

 Structure of CP

 Ceroluplasmin (CP) is a monomeric glycoprotein with MW of 132 kD and its average concentration in blood serum is 1.9 μM.
-CP is metallated in the secretory pathway with six Cu ions bound in a highly cooperative manner.
+CP is metallated in the secretory pathway, with six Cu ions bound in a highly cooperative manner.
 It is known that the cupric ions bound to CP are “not exchangeable”2, which seriously complicates determination of the Cu(II)-binding affinity of CP.

 Structure of alpha-2-macroglobulin